Robert Klenke, Ph.D.

 Semester course; 3 lecture hours.
 3 credits.
-Prerequisites: senior or graduate student standing in the School of Engineering, EGRE 246 and EGRE 254, or permission of the instructor.
+Prerequisites: EGRE 246 and EGRE 254, or permission of the instructor.
+Enrollment restricted to students with senior or graduate standing in the School of Engineering.
 This course provides an introduction to the systems, techniques and languages used in the control of manufacturing and process industries.
 Major topics include programmable logic controller operation and programming, supervisory control and data acquisition systems, and human machine interfaces.
 Other topics include an introduction to feedback control systems, analog-to-digital and digital-to-analog conversion, sensors and transducers, and actuators and motors.

 EGRE 555.
 Dynamics and Multivariable Control I. 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
 Prerequisite: MATH 301 and 310 or the equivalent.
 Systems of differential equations with controls, linear control systems, controllability, observability, introduction to feedback control and stabilization.
 Crosslisted as: MATH 555.

 EGRE 573.
 Sustainable and Efficient Power Systems.
 3 Hours.